Elcaset: History

 The system is technically sound, but a nearly complete failure in the marketplace, with a very low take-up by a few audiophiles only.
 Apart from the problem of the bulky cassettes, the performance of compact cassettes had improved dramatically with the use of new materials such as chromium dioxide, Dolby B noise reduction, and better manufacturing quality.
 For most people, the quality of compact cassettes was adequate, and the benefits of the expensive Elcaset system limited.
 Audiophiles turned away from Elcaset and towards high-end compact cassette decks from companies like Nakamichi, which began making very high-quality tape decks using the compact audio cassette in late 1973, even three years before the Elcaset was released.
 The tapes they made could be played on any compact cassette machine.
 Also, the Elcaset machines were expensive.
-Elcaset began a fast fade-out in 1978, after the Northern Audio Fair in Harrogate, Yorks.
+Elcaset was featured at the 1978 Northern Audio Fair in Harrogate, Yorks (three hotels along Ripon Road) and was to be seen at UK audio retailers in that year but promotion withered towards the end of that year and Elcaset machines were disappearing during early 1979.

 The Elcaset system was abandoned in 1980, when all the remaining systems were sold off in Finland.

 In 2017, musician Jeremy Heiden released his album Blue Wicked on Elcaset, along with several other older formats, including MiniDisc, Digital Compact Cassette, and Compact Cassette.